nilsvu/gwpv/README.md

 1. We need to make ParaView aware of our Python environment and the plugins in this repository.
 This is easiest done from the command line.
-Before launching the ParaView GUI, make sure the Python environment is activated and the `PYTHONPATH` is set as described in the section above.
+Before launching the ParaView GUI, make sure the Python environment is activated as described in the section above.
 Then launch ParaView like this:
    ```sh
    PV_PLUGIN_PATH=path/to/paraview_plugins path/to/paraview
    ```